Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment

 Let $\Lambda$ be a non-zero finite measure on $[0,1]$.
 In all this paper we assume that

+with the convention $1/0=\infty$.
 If $\Lambda(\{1\})>0$, all blocks merge into a single one at rate $\Lambda(\{1\})$.
 The condition $\Lambda(\{1\})=0$ is meant to eliminate this degenerate case.
-Being assumed that $\Lambda(\{1\})=0$, $H(\Lambda)<\infty$ is equivalent to the almost sure presence of dust, i.e. cases (i) and (ii) mentioned above, as was shown by \cite{pitman1999} (see also \cite{Berestycki2009,surveylambdacoal}, and see \cite[Prop.
+Assuming $\Lambda(\{1\})=0$, the condition $\int_{[0,1)} r^{-1} \Lambda(dr)<\infty$ is equivalent to the almost sure presence of dust, i.e. cases (i) and (ii) mentioned above, as was shown by \cite{pitman1999} (see also \cite{Berestycki2009,surveylambdacoal}, and see \cite[Prop.
 1.3]{labbe2014a} for the $\Lambda$-Fleming-Viot flow).
 We also note that \eqref{integassumption} implies $\Lambda(\{0\})=0$ so there is no Kingman component in the coalescent process.
 The case (i) "finitely many massive blocks and dust" is a sub-case of the case with dust.
-It correspond to the condition
+It corresponds to the condition